tarwn/lessthandot-hugo/blogs/content/posts/2013-01-03-book-review-expert-performance-indexing.md

 **Indexing Tools**

-Taking care of the existing indexes in your database isn’t enough.
-You’ll need to add new indexes over time, as your data and applications change.
+Taking care of the existing indexes in your database isn't enough.
+You'll need to add new indexes over time, as your data and applications change.
 SQL Server offers two main tools to help you determine what indexes to add – the missing index DMOs and the Database Tuning Advisor (DTA).
-I admit that I’ve been skeptical of DTA up to this point, but I think I’ll give it another try soon, now that I have more information on the best way to use it.
+I admit that I've been skeptical of DTA up to this point, but I think I'll give it another try soon, now that I have more information on the best way to use it.

 **Index Strategies**